 - Even a slight change in speeds, under a second, can have a noticeable effect on organic traffic.

-- Finding an actionable way to reduce the image size of current images then all images in the future is the key to making this change sustainable with Google’s ever-changing algorithms.
+- Finding an actionable way to reduce the image size of current images and then all images in the future is the key to making this change sustainable with Google’s ever-changing algorithms.